-To subpoena a foreign deposition in Minnesota, a foreign deposition subpoena and a notice of deposition, lawful where the case is venued, are needed.
+To subpoena a foreign deposition in Minnesota, an out-of-state deposition subpoena and a notice of deposition, lawful where the case is venued, are needed.
 Then, a subpoena form conformed to Minnesota law is required.
-Next, file the foreign subpoena with the Minnesota court.
+Next, file the deposition subpoena with the Minnesota court.
 Finally, a deposition subpoena issued in Minnesota is required.

-Important: Notice of the foreign deposition must be provided to all other parties to the action, and the subpoena form must conform to Minnesota law.
-MN 45.06.
+Important: Notice of the deposition subpoena must be provided to all other parties to the action, and the subpoena form must conform to Minnesota law.

-Notice to Parties: Any use of a subpoena, other than to compel attendance at a trial, without prior notice to all parties to the action, is improper and may subject the party or attorney issuing it, or on whose behalf it was issued, to sanctions.
-MN 45.01(e).
+MN 45.01(e)—Notice to Parties🔗 Any use of a subpoena, other than to compel attendance at a trial, without prior notice to all parties to the action, is improper and can subject the party or attorney issuing it, or on whose behalf it was issued, to sanctions.

-Hand-deliver the deposition subpoena to the relevant Minnesota State Court for issuance.
-(The Minnesota court filing fee is included in our services).
+Legal Process Minnesota hand-delivers your foreign deposition subpoena to the relevant Minnesota court administrator for authorization and domestication.
+The Minnesota court filing fee is included.

 A Minnesota witness, who is not a party to the action, who is required to give testimony or produce documents relating to a profession, business, or trade, or relating to knowledge, information, or facts obtained as a result, is entitled to reasonable compensation for the time and expense involved in preparing for and giving testimony or producing documents requested in a subpoena before complying with the subpoena.